Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Source

-This is the short name for an **untrusted data source**.
+The abbreviated name for an **untrusted data source**.

 ---

 ## SQL Injection

-SQL Injection is a class of vulnerabilities in which the attacker can change the meaning of a database query.
+SQL Injection is a class of **vulnerabilities** in which the attacker can change the meaning of a database query.
 See [Little Bobby Tables](https://xkcd.com/327/) for examples.

 ---